jiazengp/showcase-fabric/README.md

 > The current description is for V2.
 For V1, please [click here](https://modrinth.com/mod/showcase/version/1.1.0+mc1.21.6).

-A server-side Minecraft mod that allows players to showcase items, inventories, containers, and villager trades through clickable links with read-only GUIs.
+A server-side Minecraft mod that allows players to share links in chat to showcase items, inventories, containers, villager trades, and statistics through commands or chat keywords.

 ## ✨ Features